 Since you’re a travel nurse, you’re not going to be staying in a particular place often.
 This also means that your hiking trails are going to be different every time.
 One hiking trail does not mean it reflects the hiking trails in the rest of the country, so you should make sure that you familiarize yourself with the trail you choose to go to.

-For example, you should check out information about the local flora and fauna just so you are aware of what you might be dealing with.
+For example, you should check out information about the local flora and fauna just to be aware of what you might be dealing with.

 Train for your hike